-British White cattle first appeared in Australia in 1958 with the importation by Mrs Anthony Hordern of three purebred heifers from the Woodbastwick herd in Norfolk.
-She developed the herd to a high level first at “Round Hill”, Culcairn and then at “Gledswood”, Catherine Fields, NSW before dispersing it in 1971.
-From this dispersal a number of herds and breeding programs developed and it soon became evident that a Society was essential to further develop the breed in this country.
+British White cattle first appeared in Australia in 1958 with the importation of three purebred heifers from Norfolk in the United Kingdom.
+The herd was developed to a high level before being dispersed in 1971.
+From this a number of herds and breeding programs developed and it soon became evident that a society was essential to further develop the breed in Australia.

 The initial constitution defined the principal objectives of the Society as:

 - To publicise and promote the breeding, development, exhibition and sale of British White cattle in Australia

 - To prescribe a required breed type and characteristics of British White cattle

 - To prescribe regulations for the purpose of regulating and controlling the affairs of the Society

 - To import or assist with importation of British White cattle, semen and fertilised ova registered in approved overseas Herd Books

 - To compile, print and publish at intervals a Herd Book of British White cattle in Australia.